 The Year in Computer Science is available to all current second year students who:

-- successfully demonstrate their ability and enthusiasm for the course at interview.
+- demonstrate their ability and enthusiasm for the course in their application

 It is advisable that applicants also hold Grade A in GCSE Mathematics or higher